taclane/tr-web/README.md

 **Plugin Usage:**

-Add the plugin to your trunk-recorder `config.json`:
+Add the plugin to your trunk-recorder `config.json` to get started:

 ```json
 {